timothyas/xesn/paper.md

 integration.
 Future versions could address this by implementing Bayesian Optimization in the source code, or integrate with `Ray Tune` [@liaw2018tune].
+Additionally, future versions could incorporate JAX [@jax2018github] in order to speed up the CPU implementation and deploy on GPU or TPU hardware.

 # Acknowledgements